Hartford County Chapter 7 Attorney

 People experience financial hardship for a number of reasons.
 Sudden layoffs, medical emergencies, divorce, and many other events can change circumstances for the worse, leaving individuals and families struggling for months or years on end.

 Whether you’re overwhelmed with debt because of a single event outside your control or because you made decisions that had unanticipated consequences, Boatman Law is here to help.
 We may be able to help you file Chapter 7 bankruptcy, which could eliminate your debt in a matter of months.
 Not everyone will qualify, however, and successfully navigating the procedure requires years of experience and extensive legal skills.
-Our attorneys are here to assist you with this process from beginning to end.
+Our team of Chapter 7 lawyers serving Hartford County are here to assist you with this process from beginning to end.

 How Does Chapter 7 Work?

 Of all the different types of bankruptcy, Chapter 7 is the fastest and simplest.
 To qualify, you must make less than your state’s median income—although some qualify with higher incomes due to other financial factors.
 Our attorneys can conduct a thorough evaluation of your situation to determine your eligibility.

 Many people refer to Chapter 7 as “liquidation bankruptcy,” which makes it sound as though the court will take everything you own before discharging your debt.
 In reality, many people who file Chapter 7 receive a debt discharge without losing any of their property.
 To protect your property from liquidation, you will use state or federal bankruptcy exemptions, which prevent the trustee from seizing and selling certain assets and possessions.
 The filing of a Chapter 7 case stops your creditors from starting or continuing collection efforts against you while you are in the bankruptcy case.